 Whatever tools you use, you will need a way to track and document learners’ progress.
 This can include checklists of mastered skills, anecdotal documentation of observed progress, and self-assessments completed by the learner.
 This approach will help you and the learners know they have made progress and have concrete evidence to prove it.

 A number of programs have designed ways to track the learners’ progress.
-We have included one example from ALSO (Alternative Learning Styles and Outlooks) in the Sample Forms section of this module.
+We have included an example from ALSO (Alternative Learning Styles and Outlooks) in the Sample Forms section of this module.
 Literacy Council York-Simcoe has taken this a step further and created sheets for all five goal paths with example tasks for each competency.
-We have included their Further Education tracker in the Sample Forms section.
+We have included their Further Education Tracker in the Sample Forms section.

 Milestones are goal-related assessment activities that are linked to the five goal paths by using tasks that utilize documents, texts, situations and interactions drawn from employment, further education, further training and everyday life.
 Each milestone is directly related to one competency, task group or level within the Curriculum Framework.
 Through successful completion of milestones, learners demonstrate their abilities to use their literacy skills to carry out goal-related tasks.

 In the MTCU Requirements section earlier in this module, we discussed the need to keep milestones secure to ensure their integrity and to use them as instructed for consistency across the LBS field.
 The diagram below, from the OALCF Milestones User Guide shows how milestones are used within OALCF programming.

 Successfully completing a selected Milestone does not necessarily mean that learners can do other tasks at the same level or task group or that they are ready for transition.
 Although Milestones are an indicator of learner progress, they are not intended to stand alone.
 They should complement other assessment methods used to monitor learner progress.
 Gathering information from a variety of assessment methods will develop a more accurate understanding of the learners’ progress.